Greer Grammer: Acting career

-Grammer's first acting role was as a guest star on an episode of the Nickelodeon teen series iCarly in 2010.
-She then went on to star in the independent films Almost Kings, Chastity Bites, and An Evergreen Christmas.
+Grammer's first acting role was on a 2010 episode of iCarly ("iSpace Out").

-In 2011, Grammer was cast as Lissa Miller in the MTV comedy series, Awkward.
-She was in a recurring role for the first two seasons before being promoted to a series regular for seasons three, four and five.
-In 2015, she guest starred as McKenna on Melissa & Joey for three episodes of the final season.

 It was announced in June 2015 that Grammer would be starring in the upcoming Lifetime original movie, Manson's Lost Girls, to be released in 2016.
 In July 2015, it was announced that she would be starring as Summer Roberts in The Unauthorized O.C.
 Musical, a stage adaptation of the pilot episode of The O.C.

 In 2016, Grammer began a recurring role on the ABC sitcom The Middle, playing Axl Heck's girlfriend April.
 The role lasted until 2017.
 In 2021, she acted in the thriller drama film, Deadly Illusions.

+In June 2024, it was announced that Grammer had been cast as an older version of Roz Doyle's daughter Alice in the Frasier sequel series.